julipappano/cps1985-wages/README.md

 * Three regression models explore how education and age influence wages.
 * Omitted variable bias (OVB) is identified and quantified, showcasing the importance of including related predictors.

-## Project Structure
-* analysis/: Contains the main RMarkdown file used for the analysis (CPS1985_Analysis.Rmd) and the generated report in PDF format.
-* data/: Includes the dataset file (not included in the repository due to licensing restrictions; users must provide their own copy).
-* figures/: Contains visualizations generated during the analysis.

 ## Prerequisites
 To replicate the analysis, ensure you have the following:
 * R (version 4.0 or higher)